digitalformula/diy-nas/readme.md

 *Cockpit UI could be optional if you prefer to use Webmin in the next section.*

+*Please also note that a server install of CentOS 8 will probably have Cockpit UI already installed.
+It needs to be enabled to work, so if this is the case for your system, please skip to step 4.*

 Source: [Cockpit UI](https://cockpit-project.org/)

 **Important note:** The steps in this section will install the Cockpit **Preview** version.
 If you prefer to install the current stable version, skip to step 3.